 Chick-fil-A generates enormous amounts of money by refusing to engage in standard fast-food industry practices.
 I think Chick-fil-A could be immune to some of the problems afflicting the fast-food industry because of its unique business model.

 Chick-fil-A could afford to pay higher wages and comply with $15 an hour minimum wage requirements because it makes more money.
-Many American communities are requiring a $15 an hour minimum wage for all workers.
+Many American communities require a $ 15-an-hour minimum wage for all workers.

-Some fast-food operators, including McDonald’s, are facing pressure to unionize because of low wages and poor working conditions.
+Some fast-food operators, including McDonald’s, face pressure to unionize because of low wages and poor working conditions.
 Chick-fil-A can reduce unions’ appeal with better working conditions and higher wages.

 Why Chick-fil-A closes on Sunday

 Chick-fil-A stores famously close on Sunday because Cathy believed operating on Sunday violated his faith.
-Most American fast-food restaurants operate on Sunday.
+Most American fast-food restaurants operate on Sundays.

 Closing on Sunday reduces Chick-fil-A’s expenses and can attract many customers.
 Pew Research classifies 25.4% of Americans as Evangelical Christians.
 Many Evangelical Christians believe working on Sunday is sinful.

 Many Americans do not share the Cathy Family’s beliefs.
-Pew classifies 22.8% of Americans as religiously unaffiliated, 3.1% of Americans as atheists, 4% of Americans as agnostics, and 15.8% of Americans describing their faith as “nothing in particular.”
-I classify 45.7% of Americans as secular or non-religious by adding Pew’s numbers together.
+Pew classifies 22.8% of Americans as religiously unaffiliated, 3.1% as atheists, 4% as agnostics, and 15.8% of Americans describing their faith as “nothing in particular.”
+By adding Pew’s numbers, I classify 45.7% of Americans as secular or non-religious.

 Chick-fil-A’s growth shows most Americans do not care about fast-food operators’ faith.
-Chick-fil-A has run into opposition in some areas because of the Cathy family’s reputed hostility to gay people.
+Chick-fil-A has faced opposition in some areas because of the Cathy family’s reputed hostility to gay people.
 Current Chick-fil-A Chairman Dan Cathy has expressed opposition to same-sex marriage.